wvlet/airframe/docs/airframe-rpc.md

 The basic flow of using Airframe RPC is as follows:

-1. Define RPC interface with `@RPC` annotation
+1. Define RPC interfaces with `@RPC` annotation
+1. Implement the RPC interfaces in Scala
-1. Implement RPC interface
+1. Create a Router by adding the RPC interface implementation classes.
 1. Generate RPC client code with sbt-airfrme plugin